 How can I bring a gratitude practice to the workplace?

 - Have a regular meeting agenda item where everyone thanks someone else in the team.
-Virtual meetings actually make this easier; people tend to be more comfortable writing a quick thank you note in a chat.

 - When providing affirming feedback, weave in your gratitude as well.
 For example, “Thank you for asking more questions about this assignment.
 It has helped me provide a more comprehensive brief.
-This will save us both time”.
+This will save us both time.”

 Thank you for reading and sharing this post.
 I hope it adds value to you and your team.